 A week after Alissa disappeared, Michael told police he received a call from her early in the morning between 4 to 5 am from Riverside, California.
 On the call, Alissa apparently told him she was unhappy with her life, blamed him as the reason she left, and then hung up.
 Police were never able to verify the call and were unable to obtain a copy of the recording.
 Michael had a home recording system but had told the police it was not on at the time of the call because of the early hour.

 During the years after her disappearance, Michael started telling family and those close to Alissa that he thought something terrible had happened to her.
-He thought someone might have been following her or caused harm to her and since police were not doing anything he had to search for her himself.
+He thought someone might have been following her or caused harm to her and since the police were not doing anything he had to search for her himself.
 Michael would even make several trips to California to search and pass out missing person flyers of Alissa.

 In 2006, several years after Alissa disappeared, the police got a lead from a man named Thomas Hymer.
-Hymer was in a Florida prison serving time for murder, and sent police a letter confessing to Alissa’s murder.
+Hymer was in a Florida prison serving time for murder and sent police a letter confessing to Alissa’s murder.
 Police eventually realized the letter was a hoax, but during their investigation, they noticed things were not adding up with Michael’s initial story.

 In the 7 years since Alissa had gone missing, she had not contacted a single one of her friends or anyone in her family, including the aunt she was supposed to live with.
 The $1,800 she initially had in her bank was still there, untouched.
-Her social security number was also never used, meaning she had never gotten a job or went to school.
-It became clear to police that this was not a runaway case.
+Her social security number was also never used, meaning she had never gotten a job or gone to school.
+It became clear to the police that this was not a runaway case.

 Police learned that the day Alissa went missing, she was not in school the entire day.
 Michael had picked her up from school near lunchtime, which was confirmed by her boyfriend John, who said Alissa had told him she was leaving early but would see him later that evening at an end-of-year party.
 Many of her friends also claimed that she told them she would see them later that night at the party.

-Michael’s version of the story was that he picked her up to get lunch and when they arrived at home, they got into a fight about house rules, which ended with her storming off to her room and him leaving to run errands.
+Michael’s version of the story was that he picked her up to get lunch and when they arrived home, they got into a fight about house rules, which ended with her storming off to her room and him leaving to run errands.

 Police also discovered Michael was a very meticulous and paranoid man.
 He had documented every incoming and outgoing call to the house and had cameras placed outside of his property.
 There was even a hidden camera in the vent of the living room.
 When police asked for the videotapes of the day of Alissa’s disappearance, Michael told them he reviewed them and there was nothing to see.
 When they ask for the audiotapes of that day, he told them that unfortunately on that day the recorder had been turned off, so nothing was recorded.